 ****Training – Training – Training****

 I am soooo passionate about training my Maremmas.
 This is the part of raising pups that I love the most.
 As of this writing I have had the privilege of bringing at least eighty Maremmas through some point of adolescence or on to adulthood.
 These dogs have taught me much, and in truth continue to do so.
-Right now there are twenty Maremmas working in pairs on this ranch.
+Right now there are sixteen Maremmas working in pairs on this ranch.
 Circumstances on the ranch change often so I need my dogs to be versatile – I need them to be comfortable with change in their environment and with a variety of partners.
 I spend hours and hours training my pups, including the ones who I know won’t stay here.

 This page is under construction……..